robotology-legacy/mex-wholebodymodel/controllers/torqueBalancing/README.md

 and set the integration options.
 The control gains and the desired center of mass trajectory are defined in the functions `gains.m` and `trajectoryGenerator.m` in the [config](config) folder.

 ### Visualize the results
-It is currently available a MATLAB iCub simulator to visualize the robot movements.
+It is currently available an iDyntree iCub simulator to visualize the robot movements.
 Furthermore, the user can plot the forward dynamics integration results such that contact forces, control torques, the joint dynamics and CoP positions.

-### Utility Functions
+### Matlab tools
-Most of the functions required to run the simulation are inside the `tools` folder.
-This folder is divided into subfolders according to the specific usage of the functions, e.g. all the functions related to robot dynamics, forward kinematics and state are inside the `tools/robotFunctions` folder.
+Most of the tools used for simulation are inside the `tools` folder.
+This folder is divided into subfolders according to specific tools, e.g. all the functions related to robot dynamics, forward kinematics and state are inside the `tools/robotFunctions` folder.